openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `claims`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key identifies the claim offered in the Credential.
 The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
   * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
-  * `order`: OPTIONAL.
-Integer number representing the order in which the claim should be displayed to the user.
-Numbering should start at 1 and incrementally increase.
-If no order is specified the wallet can display the claims in any order.
   * `namespace`: OPTIONAL.
 String value of a namespace that the claim belongs to.
 Relevant for ISO/IEC 18013-5 (mobile Driving License) specification.
   * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
   * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
     * `name`: OPTIONAL.
 String value of a display name for the claim.
     * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object with the same language identifier.
+* `order`: OPTIONAL.
+An array listing the claims in the order they should be presented.

 It is dependent on the Credential format where the requested claims will appear.